 “How much money do I need to earn to meet my expenses?”

 Making an effective financial plan for your time at Yale begins with knowing how much money you as an individual will need for the coming year.
 Helpfully, Yale estimates how much money you will need in your financial aid award letter.
-This is called the Student Effort.
+This estimate is called the Student Effort.
 In your award letter, the Student Effort can be determined by adding the amounts for the Student Summer Income Contribution and Student Employment.
-The standard Student Effort for 2017-2018 was $4450 for first-year students and $5950 for upper-level students.
-For high financial need students, the standard student effort for 2017-2018 was $4450 for first-years and $5050 for upper-level students.
+The standard Student Effort for 2017-2018 was $4450 for first-year students and $5950 for upper-level students; for high financial need students, the standard student effort for 2017-2018 was $4450 for first-years and $5050 for upper-level students.

 Important: The Student Effort is *not* how much you owe the university.
 Instead, the Student Effort is the estimate of the amount of money you should try to earn in a given year through summer employment and employment on campus to cover your personal expenses and bills.

 Student expenses may include (but are not limited to):

 - Cell phone and cell phone plan

 - Small savings for personal emergencies or unanticipated events

 - The remainder of any tuition, room & board bill after Yale grants and outside scholarships have been applied and your parents have paid their Parent Contribution.
 For most students, this is the only expense for which you will have to write a check to Yale, and usually it is a small portion of the overall expected Student Effort.